Top 20 Safe Investments with High Returns

 Best For: Investors with enough cash reserves to “lend” money or to buy into a portion of a loan and earn interest based on a set rate; new investors looking for low minimum investment requirements.

-People lending other people money has been happening for centuries.
-Peer-to-peer lending is just that; an investor lends his or her own money to a borrower, with the agreement that the loan will be repaid to the lender, over a specified time period, plus interest.
-Interest rates for P2P lending varies based on perceived risk, projected inflation and the length of the loan.
+People have been lending other people money for centuries.
+Peer-to-peer lending is just that: an investor lends his or her own money to a borrower, with the agreement that the loan will be repaid to the lender over a specified time period, plus interest.
+Interest rates for P2P lending vary based on perceived risk, projected inflation and the length of the loan.

-P2P lending is considered a relatively low risk, high return investment option.
+P2P lending is considered one of the relatively safe investments with high returns and low risk.
 While lending will definitely diversify your investment portfolio, it’s important to understand that these loans are unsecured.
-So if a borrower defaults on their loan, it could hurt your return.
-The good news is, there are different levels of risk associated with each loan, so you can decide how much risk to take on.
+So, if a borrower defaults on their loan, it could hurt your return.
+The good news is that there are different levels of risk associated with each loan, so you can decide how much risk to take on.

 INVESTMENT #20: MUTUAL FUNDS

-Key Takeaways: A mutual fund is where investors pool their money to buy stocks, bonds or other assets.
-These funds are a cheaper way to diversify your portfolio against a single investment’s loss.
+Key Takeaways: Mutual funds are where investors pool their money to buy stocks, bonds or other assets.
+They are a cheaper way to diversify your portfolio against the loss of a single investment.

 Best For: Saving for a long-term goal, like retirement; convenient exposure to higher stock market returns.

-Money within a mutual fund is easily accessible, but requires a minimum initial investment from $500 to thousands of dollars.
+Money within a mutual fund is easily accessible, but a minimum initial investment of $500 to thousands of dollars is required.

 WHAT’S NEXT?
 GROW & PROTECT YOUR MONEY